NetSparkleUpdater/NetSparkle/UPGRADING.md

 * `IUpdateDownloader.StartFileDownload` returns `Task`
 * `IUpdateDownloader.StartFileDownload` renamed to `IUpdateDownloader.DownloadFile`
 * Background worker loop pauses for a few seconds before starting just in case the loop started with the software -- so the update available window isn't immediately shown to the user (if applicable)
+* `ReleaseNotesGrabber.GetReleaseNotes` and `DownloadAllReleaseNotes` no longer take a `Sparkle` instance since that is given in the constructor (TODO: might adjust more later and only send in the `ISignatureVerifier`)
+* Major UI refactoring:
+  * `ShowsUIOnMainThread` is gone and will not come back.
+It never really worked as intended and was just confusing.
+If you want to do fancy things with threads, handle `SparkleUpdater` events and handle things in your own way for your own app's needs.
+  * It's highly recommended to NetSparkle on the main thread.
+    * The background loop will use `SyncronizationContext` to post events and callbacks to whatever thread/context started the main `SparkleUpdater` instance, which is why starting things on the main UI thread is recommended.
+    * You can still do your own things with threads by handling events instead of passing a built-in `UIFactory` to `SparkleUpdater`, but this does not stop you from using a built-in `UIFactory` implementation to actually create said GUI elements.
+See the `NetSparkle.Samples.Forms.Multithread` sample.
+    * For a sample of running WinForms on multiple UI threads while still using built-in UI objects, see the `NetSparkle.Samples.Forms.Multithread` sample.
+  * NetSparkle basically makes no attempts to worry about threading now (e.g. calling to the main thread) except for the background loop calling to the main thread that started the `SparkleUpdater` instance.
+For most apps, this will be fine as they are just using their main UI thread.
+  * Practically speaking, though, if you call `SparkleUpdater` functions on a background thread, subsequent events and things that are called as a result of that `SparkleUpdater` call will probably come back on the background thread that first called the event.
+Use at your own risk.
+When in doubt, for your own UI needs, make sure to check `InvokeRequired` on WinForms, and on WPF/Avalonia, marshal things to the UI thread (unless you're using data binding in which case it's handled for you!).

 **Changes/Fixes**